bloominstituteoftechnology/Sprint-Challenge--Django-II/README.md

 - On average, how many Items does each Character have?
 - On average, how many Weapons does each character have?

-You can experiment/execute our code using the Django shell.
+You can experiment/execute your code using the Django shell.
 Please turn in a file `queries.py` with your code along with comments for your answers.

 Stretch goals: